 Via New York, New York

-At some point, Joe was sent to Nichols Airfield to build runways and revetments.
-Most likely as a replacement for another POW who had died or been sent to Bilibid.
+At some point, Joe was sent Ft.
+McKinley to build runways and revetments at Nichols Field.
 The POWs on the detail did this with picks and shovels.
 About 400 yards from where they started, the POWs were expected to remove several hills by hand.
 To do this, two men teams pushed mining cars filled with dirt to a swamp and dumped the dirt to create a landfill.

 The POWs were not housed at the airfield but housed at the Pasay School about a mile from the airfield.
 The interior of the school was divided into eighteen rooms.
 Thirty POWs slept on the floor of each of these rooms.
 The food fed to the POWs was the discarded pieces of fish that the Japanese enlisted men would not eat.